INSIDE: Feel up for a challenge? There’s 50+ Japanese Ice Cream flavors to try at Ice Cream City Tokyo.

 EEL ICE CREAM?

-These three, and 48 more wonderful Japanese ice cream flavours to choose from at Ice Cream City Ikebukuro in Sunshine City.
+There’s these three, PLUS 48 more wonderful Japanese ice cream flavours to choose from at Ice Cream City Ikebukuro in Sunshine City.

 Hidden away in Ikebukuro, out of sight of most tourists, is a shopping centre called Sunshine City Tokyo.

 Inside Sunshine City shopping mall, there is a fun indoor theme park called Namco Namja Town.